Why It Works

-To Make the Sauce Using a Mortar and Pestle: Add 3 cloves roasted garlic and 1 or 2 cloves skinned raw garlic to the mortar.
+To Make Sauce Using a Mortar and Pestle: Add 3 cloves roasted garlic and 1 or 2 cloves peeled raw garlic to mortar.
 (Feel free to make this recipe more or less garlicky, according to your own tastes, by adding or subtracting roasted or raw garlic.)
-Smash garlic to a paste with the pestle.
+Smash garlic to a paste with pestle.

 Add bread and moisten with vinegar.
 Smash to a paste.
 Add nuts and smash as finely as you can.
 The mixture should have the consistency of a rough paste when you're done.

-Smash in the scraped pepper flesh, followed by the skinned roasted tomatoes.
+Smash in scraped pepper flesh, followed by peeled roasted tomatoes.
 Mix in olive oil until thoroughly combined.
 Season with salt.
 Add more oil, 1 tablespoon (15ml) at a time, if a thinner, richer sauce is desired.
 Add more vinegar to taste as well.

-To Make the Sauce Using a Countertop Blender or Immersion Blender: Add 3 cloves roasted garlic and 2 cloves skinned raw garlic to the jar of a blender, or blending container if using an immersion blender.
+To Make Sauce Using a Countertop Blender or Immersion Blender: Add 3 cloves roasted garlic and 2 cloves peeled raw garlic to jar of blender, or blending container if using an immersion blender.
 (You can use more or less roasted and raw garlic, as desired, according to your own tastes.)
 Add nuts.
 Blend until finely processed, scraping down sides as necessary.

-Using 3 tomatoes instead of 2 will make a thinner, milder sauce.
+Using three tomatoes instead of two will make a thinner, milder sauce.

 Ñora peppers, with their earthy bitterness and molasses-like depth, are more traditional in this sauce.
-If you can't find them, ancho chili peppers are a good substitute.
+If you can't find them, ancho chile peppers are a good substitute.